Graduation Information for Students

 August 8, 2015 Graduation: November 21, 2014

-If you apply late and your intent to graduate and upper-division forms are not received by your graduation coordinator by Friday, June 19, 2015, your name may not appear in the Commencement program, you might not be able to participate in the ceremony due to space limitations, and you might not be checked in time for an August 2015 degree date.
+If you apply late and your intent to graduate and upper-division forms are not received by your graduation coordinator by Friday, June 19, 2015, your name may not appear in the Commencement program and you might not be checked in time for an August 2015 degree date.

 December 12, 2015 Graduation: April 10, 2015If you apply late and your intent to graduate and upper-division forms are not received by your graduation coordinator by Friday, October 16, 2015, your name may not appear in the Commencement program, and you might not be checked in time for an December 2015 degree date.